wondifraw/fraud-detection-for-e-commerce-and-bank-transactions/README.md

 - Implementation of Logistic Regression and LightGBM models
 - Jupyter notebooks for interactive exploration and reproducibility
 - Unit tests for core pipeline components
+- Clear separation of features and target, and stratified train-test split via `src/data_split.py`

 ## Pipeline Description

-The pipeline is designed to be modular and extensible, covering all critical stages of a modern fraud detection workflow:
+The pipeline is modular and extensible, covering all critical stages of a modern fraud detection workflow:

 1. **Data Loading:**
-   - Loads e-commerce, credit card, and IP-to-country datasets from the `data/` directory.
+   - Loads e-commerce, credit card, and IP-to-country datasets from the `data/raw/` directory.
 2. **Data Cleaning:**
    - Handles missing values, removes duplicates, and ensures correct data types for all features.
 3. **Exploratory Data Analysis (EDA):**